 In all instances we ask that you go to the class teacher first if there are issues before going to the deputy or headteacher.
 If there are issues between children we also ask that you let us know so we can investigate it, rather than you questioning any parents or pupils that are not your own, as this can be intimidating and frightening.
 If you don’t feel that speaking to the teacher has resolved the issue, then there is a senior leader that can be approached.

-Only in the most extreme cases would concerns be brought straight to the attention of the Deputy Head Shermane Okorodudu or the Head Teacher Sue Harte, but if staff feel that it is a serious concern it will be escalated quickly.
+Only in the most extreme cases would concerns be brought straight to the attention of the Head Teacher Shermane Okorodudu but if staff feel that it is an ongoing or a serious concern, it will be escalated quickly.

 If you feel more comfortable with emailing us with a concern, please write to email@example.com and the email will be directed to the appropriate person within a day.